markyoder/wasp_clone/wasphive/README.md

 * The [Input Assistance Details](#input-assistance-details) section provides descriptions and details of the rules that can be used by NEAMS Workbench for input assistance and autocompletion.

 In this document, the term ***input*** is used when referring to a file that is to be validated, and ***schema*** is used when referring to the file that describes the definition and rules against which the input is validated.
-Currently, schema files must be written in the SON syntax, which is used herin for example input files.
+Currently, schema files must be written in the SON syntax, which is used herein for example input files.

 ## **Input Validation Rules Summary**